homalg-project/CategoricalTowers/README.md

 gap> SetIsLinearClosureOfACategory( Qq, true );
 ```

-Finally, using the constructor `Hom` from the package [`FunctorCategories`](https://github.com/homalg-project/FunctorCategories) one can construct the category of finite dimensional $k$-linear representations of the finite concrete category:
+Finally, using the constructor `Hom` from the package [`FunctorCategories`](https://github.com/homalg-project/FunctorCategories) one can construct the category of finite dimensional k-linear representations of the finite concrete category:

 ```gap
 gap> CatReps := Hom( Qq, Q );